• Home

 • Both units participate in a variety of research programs, with the MICU serving as one of the primary study sites for the Surviving Sepsis campaign.
 All of the units utilize the latest electronic medical record and clinical data systems.

-Resident Voices - Coronary Care Unit (CCU) - Esseim Sharma, MD PGY-2
+Resident Voices - Coronary Care Unit (CCU) - Eric Ding, MD, CAT PGY-2

 • Emergency Medicine